percona/pmm/source/manage/client-mysql-metrics.rst

 .. code-block:: text

-   pmm-admin add mysql --query-source=slowlog --username=pmm --password=pmm 127.0.0.1:3306
+   pmm-admin add mysql --query-source=slowlog --username=pmm --password=pmm

 where username and password are credentials for the monitored MySQL access, which will be used locally on the database host.
-Additionally, a service name can be appended to the command line parameters, otherwise it will be generated automatically as ``<node>-mysql``.
+Additionally, a service name to be used by PMM, and a service address can be appended to the command line parameters, otherwise they are substituted automatically as ``<node>-mysql`` and ``127.0.0.1:3306``.

-The output of this command may look as follows:
+The command line and the output of this command may look as follows:

 .. code-block:: text